Have you ever wondered...

 How to boost student engagement and achievement by using student choice?

 Why we spend so much time in school telling students what to learn, instead of giving them opportunities to follow their passions and learn with a purpose?

 If you've ever thought those things, join the club!
-These were my exact thoughts in 2011 when I was teaching English.
+These were my exact thoughts in 2011 when I was teaching English Language Arts.
 That winter break I stumbled on an idea and project called Genius Hour.

 The premise was simple: Give students time in class to be curious learners and creators.
 They would learn what interested them, and create a product to share with the world.

 This was inspired from Google's own 20% time, where their employees learned and created based on their passions.